-If the program you're attempting to run has worked in the past on your computer and has only recently started to get the .dll errors, reinstalling the program generating the errors will almost always resolve your problem.
+If the program you're attempting to run has only recently started to get the .dll errors, reinstalling the program may resolve your problem.

-Additionally, while reinstalling the program, it's also a good idea to check if updates or patches have been made available by the developer of your program.
+Additionally, while reinstalling the program, it's also a good idea to check if updates or patches are available by the developer of your program.
 Updates are often found through the developer's website.

 Recently uninstalled program

-If you have recently uninstalled a program on the computer, it is possible that the program may have removed a .dll file that is necessary for Windows or a Windows program to work properly.
+If you have recently uninstalled a program on the computer, that program may have removed a .dll file that is necessary for Windows or a Windows program to work properly.

-If you've already tried the above recommendations, you may wish to reinstall the program to get whatever file has been deleted back on the computer.
-If this resolves your .dll error message and you wish to uninstall the program again, during the uninstall process, make sure that you click "No" or "No to all" when asked to delete a system file or any file that may be used by another program.
+If you've already tried the recommendations above, you may want to reinstall the program to get whatever file was deleted back on the computer.
+If this resolves your .dll error message and you want remove the program again, make sure that you click "No" or "No to all" during the uninstall process.
+This action keeps you from deleting a system file or other important files that may be used by multiple programs.

 Recently installed program

-If you have recently installed a program and after the installation began encountering your .dll error messages, we suggest you first check if updates are available for the program.
+If you have recently installed a program and, after the installation, began encountering your .dll error messages, we suggest you first check if updates are available for the program.
 In some situations, a program may need to be updated for it to work properly on your computer.
-Updates are often found through the developer's website.
+Updates are often available on the developer's website.

 If no updates are available for the program, try uninstalling the program to resolve the issue.
 If this does correct your issue, we suggest you contact the developer of the program for additional support on getting the program installed on the computer without it causing errors.